Edgar-Donk/edgar-donk.github.io/README.md

 magnifiying glass, 7 pixels clears the corner and the top clearance, whilst 14 pixels clears the right hand end.
 As it stands this widget could be lengthened horizontally, but there is no way we can extend it vertically without a strange looking magnifiying glass formed as a result.
-When substituting an image for a border ensure there is a section that can be repeated on the sides that is repeated left and right, top and bottom.
+When substituting an image for a border ensure there is a section that can be repeated on the sides that is repeated both left and right, also top and bottom.

 We should now be able to understand how to manage themes.
-When we use a simple style change affected widgets must have that style property reference.
+When we use a simple style change affected widgets must have that style property cross referenced.
 When a theme change is made affected widgets require no reference, therefore the reference used in the style changes, such as "search1" in 05search_entry.py, would not be appropriate.
-Instead we should be thinking of class names, once a style has been tested and is ready to be part of the customised theme we could change the name from "new.TButton" to just "TButton" say, then all buttons would be altered by the style change within that theme script.
+Instead we should be thinking of class names, once a style has been tested and is ready to be part of the customised theme we would use just "TButton" rather than "new.TButton" say, then all buttons would be altered by the style change within that themed script.

 Now would be a good a time as any to inspect what ttkthemes has to offer.
 Apart from the interface to python most is written in
 TCL scripting language.
 We can take stock of the themes on offer, most work with gif images, that are used as substitutes for the border part of the relevant widget.
-Most ttkthemes use one of the 4 common themes as a parent.
-Aquativo uses coded images, whereas the black theme has no images.
-There are 3 themes that can use png images, but these are only usable with tkinter 8.6 or above.
-Clam is the most popular parent theme, although if you were to run these themes it would be difficult to tell which theme is the parent.
-Most images are about 30 by 30 pixels, with corners of one or three pixels radius.
+Almost all ttkthemes use one of the 4 common themes as a parent, clam is the most popular, although if you were to use a ttktheme it would be difficult to tell which theme is the parent.
+It is interesting to note that Aquativo uses coded images, whereas the black theme has no images.
+Three themes use png images, but these are only usable with tkinter 8.6 and above.
+Finally most images are about 30 by 30 pixels, with corners of one or three pixels radius.

 If you were to install ttkthemes it is easy to switch between the normal themes and ttkthemes.
-If you were to load the standard ttk Style module, then ttkthemes are cut out, however if you load up ttkthemes
+Running the standard ttk Style module excludes ttkthemes, however if you load up ttkthemes with the following script:-
 ```
 .....
         try: